Frequently Asked Questions

 I have my fall grades, can I submit updated transcripts?

-What is the difference between the Statement of Purpose and the Personal History and Diversity Statement?
+What is the difference between the Statement of Purpose and the Personal History Statement?
 Are all three required?

 Review the Statement of Purpose guidelines located on the How To Complete the Online Application page.
 The length of your Statement of Purpose can depend on the individual departmental requirements, though approximately two pages or more is typically recommended.

-In addition to the Statement of Purpose, applicants are also required to submit a (1) Personal History and Diversity Statement and a (2) Resume or Curriculum Vitae.
+In addition to the Statement of Purpose, applicants are also required to submit a (1) Personal History Statement and a (2) Resume or Curriculum Vitae.

-For the Personal History and Diversity Statement, the minimum word count is 250 words.
-Your Personal History and Diversity Statement must be written in narrative (essay) form without duplicating content from your Statement of Purpose.
+For the Personal History Statement, the minimum word count is 250 words.
+Your Personal History Statement must be written in narrative (essay) form without duplicating content from your Statement of Purpose.
 A minimum word count of 250 words is required.

 Instructions for each document are located in the Statements and Supplemental Documents section of the online application and on the Graduate Division’s How to Complete the Online Application page.
 Note that applicants are required to respond to different prompts/questions for each statement.